This is an old revision of the document!

 ⇒ calibration and correction of LEED pattern for high precision analysis

-⇒ numerical fitting the simulated structure to spots found in the LEED pattern (available from Fritz & Sojka GbR)
+⇒ numerical fitting the simulated structure to spot found in the LEED pattern (available from Fritz & Sojka GbR)

 ⇒ can be used for conventional LEED, MCP-LEED, and SPA-LEED, regardless of the brand

-The free LEEDCal software package provides a powerful algorithm to determine and correct systematic distortions in LEED images.
-Easy to operate via its graphical user interface, LEEDCal will automatically generate a correction matrix upon analyzing a calibration sample (exhibiting a well-known surface structure).
-This calculated matrix can be saved and applied later on, by using LEEDCal_corr, to rectify all future diffraction patterns recorded with the same LEED device.
-This works also in batch mode!
-The results allow accurate interpretation of lattice constants/epitaxial relations when used in combination with the LEEDLab software or by your own methods.
+The free LEEDCal software package provides a powerful algorithm to determine and correct systematic distortions in LEED patterns.
+Easy to operate via its graphical user interface, LEEDCal will automatically generate a correction matrix by analyzing a sample with a known surface structure with minimal user intervention.
+This calculated correction matrix can be saved and later on applied, by using LEEDCal_corr, to rectify all future diffraction patterns recorded with the same LEED optic.
+This allows accurate interpretation of lattice constants/epitaxial relations when used in combination with the LEEDLab software or by your own methods.